PaulPauls/Tensorflow-Neuroevolution/README.md

 > * Add early_stop functionality to XOR environment
 > * Add extensive inline documentaion
 > * Publish ToDo collection, Bugs and Architecture Documentation

-> 19. Aug 2019 - Version _alpha_
-> * Refactoring of framework to generalize APIs further.
-> * Implementation of Direct Encoding enabling arbitrary feedforward topologies to be encoded in explicitely defined genotypes
-> * Implementation of the XOR-problem environment
-> * Implementation of a basic NE algorithm (YANA), mostly intended for Direct Encoding applied to the XOR environment
-> * Implementation of the xor_example showcasing the framework
-> * Multiple minor bug fixes